Ready Room Operational Manual

 Recovering Deleted Requests

-Any inspection team user except an Observer or Restricted SME can recover a deleted request, including attached files, by clicking on the eye-slash icon in the upper right-hand corner of the inspection board; opening the deleted request; clicking the Recover button in the bottom left-hand corner of the request; then clicking OK after the prompt, “Are you sure you want to recover this request?”
-The recovered request will appear at the bottom of the Assign column.
+Any inspection team user except an Observer or Restricted SME can recover a deleted request, including attached files, by clicking on the Deleted (or All) tab; opening the deleted request; clicking the Recover button in the bottom left-hand corner of the request; then clicking OK after the prompt, “Are you sure you want to recover this request?”
+The recovered request will appear in the same column on the Active tab.

 Delivering Responses to Inspectors